-The Company has non-capital loss carry-forwards of \$1,475,785 (2019 - \$1,442,100) that may be available for income tax purposes.
+The Company has non-capital loss carry-forwards of \$1,499,851 (2020 - \$1,475,785) that may be available for income tax purposes.
 No deferred income tax asset has been recorded in respect of these losses as it is not probable that the Company will generate sufficient taxable income.
-The loss carry-forwards are all in respect of Canadian operations and expire as follows:
+The loss carry-forwards are as follows: